 - The Southern Association of Colleges and Schools Commission on Colleges

-- The baccalaureate degree in nursing, master’s degree in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at the UNC School of Nursing are each accredited by the Commission on Collegiate Nursing Education (CCNE) through June 30, 2022
+- The baccalaureate degree in nursing and master’s degree in nursing programs at the UNC School of Nursing are each accredited by the Commission on Collegiate Nursing Education (CCNE) through June 30, 2022, with the Doctor of Nursing Practice and the post-graduate APRN certificate programs being accredited through June 30, 2020.

 - The American Nurses Credentialing Center (ANCC) (for continuing education programs)